ddsbook/blog/2014/drafts/building-security-dashboards-with-r-and-shiny-shinydashboard.md

 >OK, I snuck some extra elements in on that screen capture, mostly as a hint of things to come.
 The core elements - the three "con" status boxes are unchanged from the simple example presented here.

 You can find the code for the dashboard in [this gist](https://gist.github.com/hrbrmstr/e9e941ad4e3568f98faf) and you can even take a quick view of it (provided you've got the required packages installed) via `shiny::runGist("e9e941ad4e3568f98faf")`.
+As a general rule, I advise either running locally or carefully examining the code first before blindly running foreign URLs.
+This is the R equivalent of `curl http://example.com/script.sh | sh`, which is also a bad practice (unless it's your own code).

 ### Next Steps

-In the next post, we'll show you how to incorporate more data elements, add some dynamic updating capabilities and also add some other sections to the dashboard.
+The dashboard in this post loads all the data dynamically, but only once.
+In the next post, we'll show you how to incorporate more data elements, incorporate dynamic updating capabilities and also add some other sections to the dashboard, including sidebar menus and header notifications.